joomango/RSC_RNAseq/README.md

 ```
 	msub -I -l nodes=1:ppn=4 -l walltime=01:00:00 -q genomics -A b1042
 ```

+> You can choose to use either __**IGV or UCSC Genome browser**__ for visualizing your overall outcome.

 #### Step 11.

 In our example script, we will explore:
-	-	**Boxplot – Distribution of gene abundances across samples**:
+-	**Boxplot to view the distribution of gene abundances across samples**:
 	-	Variety of measurements can be compared and visualized other than FPKM values, such as splice junction, exon and gene in the dataset.
 	-	Log transformation is required sometimes to plot some FPKM data = 0.
-	-	**Boxplot – individual expression of a certain transcript between groups**.
+-	**Boxplot to view an individual expression of a certain transcript between groups**.
 -	Plot the structure/expression levels in a sample of all transcripts that share the same gene locus.
 	-	We can plot their structure and expression levels by passing the gene name and the Ballgown object to the plotTranscripts function.
 -	Plot average expression levels for all transcripts of a gene within different groups

 - [ ]	(a).
 Plot for distribution of gene abundances across samples:
-	- In this example, we compare the FPKM measurements for the transcripts colored by 'sex' varaible in phenotype file.
+-	In this example, we compare the FPKM measurements for the transcripts colored by 'sex' variable in phenotype file.
 ```R
 	> fpkm <- texpr(chrX, meas='FPKM')
 	> fpkm <- log2(fpkm +1)